 Fortunately, unless you have candles more than a decade old, they probably don’t have a lead-core wick, because those were banned in 2003.
 A candle with a lead-core wick releases five times the amount of lead considered hazardous for children and exceeds EPA pollution standards for outdoor air, says the Consumer Product Safety Commission (CPSC).
 Exposure to high amounts of lead has been linked to hormone disruption, behavioral problems, learning disabilities, and numerous health problems.
-If you think you may still have lead-wicked candles in your home, see the box for a simple test.
+If you think you may still have lead-wicked candles in your home, see below for a quick test.

-Natural Candle Alternatives
+Non-Toxic Candle Alternatives

 There are no rules or bans in the works for paraffin candles and those scented with synthetic oils.
 In the meantime, you don’t have to give up candles altogether.

 - Buy candles made from 100 percent vegetable-based waxes, which are also nontoxic.
-For example, Way Out Wax in Morrisville, Vermont, makes its candles with a combination of vegetable wax and hemp oil wax.

 - To reduce soot, no matter what kind of wicks are in your candles, trim wicks to 1/8 inch, and do not burn candles in a drafty area.